 The provincial collection includes a range of artifacts that are representative of the human and natural heritage of Prince Edward Island.

-We are expanding our online content by highlighting specific themes within our collection.
-We hope that Islanders and people from around the world enjoy parts of the PEI Museum and Heritage Foundation’s collection.
+On January 21, 2021 we will be launching our Online Collections - an assortment of digital collections and content that highlight specific themes within our collection.
+We hope that Islanders and people from around the world enjoy exploring these aspects of the PEI Museum and Heritage Foundation’s collection.
 This will be an ongoing project so be sure to check in to see what new artifacts are available to view.
 For our latest additions, look for the drop down menu under the main Collections tab to the left.

 Artifact of the Week

 Each week we will be spotlighting a new artifact from the collection.
 To view the entire album and read information about each object, click on the image and go to our Flickr account.

 An online collection of historic maps of Prince Edward Island that features atlases, books, images and documents from the Public Archives and Records Office, PEI Museum and Heritage Foundation and the UPEI Robertson Library.
 Visit islandimagined.ca

 Our postcard collection is an example of the range of artifacts in our collection.
 View the collection